AdroitAnandAI/Computer-Vision-Math-Magic-vs-AI/README.md

 **Rotation Classification**

-<br>Rotation is a common problem in scanned images.
+Rotation is a common problem in scanned images.
 The document can be rotated 90° or more, while being scanned.

 You can use the above skew correction code to find Θ and rotate.
 The only drawback is, rotation of 90+Θ could be detected as 90-Θ, and -90-Θ as -90+Θ. Hence, the image can get flipped, once you rotate!